eafyounian/bioinformatics/README.md

 # Bioinformatics

-This repository collects ways to teach bioinformatics (at least the part that involves the analysis of high-throughput sequencing data).
+This repository collects contents as well as ways to teach bioinformatics (at least the part that involves the analysis of high-throughput sequencing data).

 ---